 7. Grasmere, Lake District

 Literary lovers; this is the place for you.
 Born in Cockermouth, just north of the Lake District National Park, William Wordsworth moved to the small town of Grasmere in 1799, where guests and neighbours included Samuel Taylor Coleridge and Thomas de Quincey.
-As well as being steeped in history, this beautiful area offers incredible landscapes in all seasons.
+As well as being steeped in history, this beautiful area offers incredible landscapes in all seasons, which makes it one of the best UK staycations.
 We particularly love this picturesque spot in autumn.